OLC-Bioinformatics/redmine-docs/docs/analysis/snvphyl.md

 The first line of your description needs to be `reference`, and the second line the SEQID of the strain you want to act as your reference strain.
 Ideally, you'll want to pick a high-quality assembly for your reference.

+If you wish to attach a reference file instead of providing a SEQID, the second line must be `attached`

 The third line of your description should be `compare`, and lines after that the SEQIDs for strains you want to compare your reference to.